sjweston/sjweston.github.io/content/authors/admin/_index.md

 ## About Me

 Sara Weston is a behavioral science and research methodology expert with over a decade of experience leading high-impact research.
 She specializes in advanced statistical methods—including text analysis, longitudinal modeling, and Bayesian approaches—and in translating complex findings into actionable insights for policymakers, non-technical stakeholders, and cross-disciplinary teams.
-Driven by both scientific rigor and real-world impact, Weston’s research has informed federal policy, advanced methodological standards in psychology, and equipped the next generation of scholars with the tools to conduct transparent, high-quality research.
+Driven by both scientific rigor and real-world impact, Dr. Weston’s research has informed federal policy, advanced methodological standards in psychology, and equipped the next generation of scholars with the tools to conduct transparent, high-quality research.